atwi/MyReps/README.md

 # MyReps
-Contact your Canadian political representatives easily.
+Find and contact your Canadian political representatives.

-Edited from Github.